If you don’t mind, we start this list with a more obvious one.

 If you are looking for an authentic Berlin restaurant, this is the place to be.
 Here you can get some finger food, pasta, burger and a large breakfast if you fancy.
 The location is very beautiful to visit as it is located at the river bank.

 Café Auszeit is especially recommended during summer as they have a big terrace here and delicious home made lemonade.
+They have some vegetarian options like Halloumi -Burger and vegetarian anit-pasti.
+Are you looking for vegan food?
+Then check out the vegan guide to Berlin here.

 This restaurant is a 20 minutes walk away from Wallyard Concept Hostel – via public transport 10 minutes.